astorm/pestle/docs/pestle-library.md

 # Input, Output, Arguments, Options

 Pestle's a system for building structured command line programs.
 This means there are sub-systems and library functions available to help you with common tasks you'll need when writing command line programs.
-This document will explain how to give your pestle program command line arguments/options, and how to handle basic input and output via library functions.
+This document will explain how to give your pestle program command line arguments and options, and how to handle basic input and output via library functions.

 ## Arguments